 The ESPR contemplates two categories of requirements: performance requirements and information requirements.
 The performance requirements are rules focused on products achieving a certain performance level such as durability, energy efficiency, recyclability, environmental footprinting, and waste generation.
 Information requirements are focused on details pertaining to product performance and must be supplied with the product, in labeling, manuals, and/or product passports.

 Digital Product Passports

-Digital Product Passports are a new tool created by the Directive to enhance the end-to-end traceability of a product.
+Digital Product Passports are a new tool created by the proposed Regulation to enhance the end-to-end traceability of a product.
 The goal of Digital Product Passports – machine-readable digital codes, accessible by scanning a data carrier – is to provide consumers access to product information to help them make informed choices, allow repairers or recyclers access to relevant information, and improve enforcement.

 Product-specific rules to be enacted will designate the information that will be required in the product passport.

 ESPR expands on anti-circumvention language already in force under the existing Ecodesign Directive.
 These provisions are aimed at preventing manufacturers and importers from selling products designed to be able to detect they are tested and able to alter their performance during the test.
 ESPR’s anti-circumvention provision also prohibits software or firmware updates that worsen product performance once on the market or in service without the explicit approval of the user.
 Further, updates cannot worsen the product to the extent that the product becomes non-compliant with the requirements under the test.
 These provisions establish a continuing obligation for regulated businesses to ensure that products that were compliant when first introduced into the EU market remain compliant after firmware or software updates.